microcks/microcks.io/content/documentation/explanations/monitoring.md

 ## Grafana dashboard

-Starting with Microcks `1.9.0`, we also provide a [Grafana](https://grafana.com/) dashbaord that allows you to easily track the performance and health status of your Microcks instance.
+Starting with Microcks `1.9.0`, we also provide a [Grafana](https://grafana.com/) dashboard that allows you to easily track the performance and health status of your Microcks instance.

 This dashboard is using data coming from a Prometheus source so you don't have to enabled the full OpenTelemetry support to use it.
 Standard Prometheus endpoints scraped by your Prom instance will do the job.

-Check the dedicated [/dashbaords](https://github.com/microcks/microcks/tree/master/observability/dashboards) on GitHub to get more details.
+Check the dedicated [/dashboards](https://github.com/microcks/microcks/tree/master/observability/dashboards) on GitHub to get more details.

 ## Benchmark suite